dltxio/idem-old/README.md

 Each time an exchange requests an ID from a new user, the KYC provider charges the exchange a fee.
 Users are required to provide KYC information and have it verified for each and every exchange onboarding instead of being able to reuse verification from a trusted provider.
 By locally storing user's verified information with a cryptographic signature, we can enhance the customer onboarding experience and reduce costs incurred by vendors.

 ## The Tech
 Idem uses a number of cryptographic protocols to sign and encrypt your data.
 PGP/GPG encryption is used to securely store data on your device, while the Ethereum elliptic curve (ECDSA) is used to sign claims which conforms to the DID foundations verifiable claims schema.
 Specifically, anyone can verify that the transaction is valid.
-The verification doesn't involve the private key.
+The verification doesn't involve the users private key and is never known by Idem.

 ## Intent
 Idem is designed to be used by third parties, such as crypto exchanges, in two ways: